 Oil content refers to the amount of low melting point hydrocarbons contained in paraffin wax.
 High oil content will not only affect the chroma and storage stability of paraffin wax but also reduce its hardness.
 Therefore, the oil-bearing wax paste removed from the vacuum distillate needs to be deoiled by the sweating method or solvent method to reduce its oil content.
 However, most paraffin products need to contain a small amount of oil, which is beneficial to improve the luster and demoulding performance of the products.

-In the process of modeling or coating, paraffin products are in hot-melt state for a long time and in contact with air.
-If the stability is not good, it is easy to oxidize and deteriorate, darken the color, and even send out odor.
+In the process of modeling or coating, paraffin products are in a hot-melt state for a long time and in contact with air.
+If the stability is not good, it is easy to oxidize and deteriorate, darken the color, and even send out the odor.
 In addition, paraffin wax will turn yellow under light conditions.
-Therefore, paraffin wax is required to have good thermal stability, oxidation stability and light stability.
-The main factors affecting the stability of paraffin wax are the trace of non hydrocarbon compounds and polycyclic aromatic hydrocarbons contained in paraffin wax.
+Therefore, paraffin wax is required to have good thermal stability, oxidation stability, and light stability.
+The main factors affecting the stability of paraffin wax are the trace of non-hydrocarbon compounds and polycyclic aromatic hydrocarbons contained in paraffin wax.
 In order to improve the stability of paraffin wax, it is necessary to deeply refine paraffin wax to remove these impurities.